experimentarium/times/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TIMES - The Integrated MARKAL-EFOM System's documentation!
+Welcome to the documentation of TIMES - The Integrated MARKAL-EFOM System
 =====================================================================

 This documentation is composed of four Parts.